lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 Let's look at job titles in the diet dataset.
 Using the count function on the variable, we can see there are three levels with a similar number of participants within each.

+If you recall from when you plotted cigarettes per day, the distribution was quite jagged, with most people reporting for instance 15 or 20 cigarettes rather than a number like 18 or 17.

 ---
-## Reducing levels of an already discrete variable
+## Reducing levels of a discrete variable

 ```yaml
 type: "FullSlide"